 As he had feared, it transpired there were blind spots not covered by CCTV.

 ‘Only three,’ Dr Ashworth confirmed in his slightly squeaky voice.
-‘One next to the staff locker room and the other two in the second and third floor mezzanine recesses… The risk assessment indicated it was alright, and anyway after last time we never thought –’
+‘One next to the staff locker room and the other two on the second and third floor next to the lifts… The risk assessment indicated it was alright, and anyway after last time we never thought –’

 ‘That lightning could strike twice,’ Markham finished gravely.